Your Privacy

 Different types of research you can participate in

-As a Clue user, there are many different ways you can help advance research:
+As a Clue user, there are many ways you can help advance research:

 1. Contribute the data you track in Clue: Consenting to the use of your tracked data for research purposes means your de-identified data can be used to answer important menstrual and reproductive health questions.

-2. Take surveys in Clue: You may occasionally receive an in-app message asking if you would like to take part in a survey, which might be the survey alone or combined with your de-identified data tracked in Clue.
+2. Take surveys in Clue: You may occasionally receive an in-app message asking if you would like to take part in a survey.
+Surveys can be taken anonymously or could be combined with your de-identified data tracked in Clue.
 There will always be an introduction screen explaining the study and what data will be used, which you can review before you agree to participate.

 3. Participate in a clinical study that uses Clue to collect data: Researchers can use Clue to collect menstrual cycle data for their studies.
 For example, if a researcher is investigating how exercise impacts menstrual bleeding, their study could have participants engage in different exercise programs while using Clue to track their periods and other symptoms.
 You might see these types of studies promoted by Clue and you can enroll in a study directly with the research team.